percona/pxb-docs/docs/create-incremental-backup.md

 number, or LSN.
 The LSN is the system version number for the entire database.
 Each page’s LSN shows how recently it was changed.

-An incremental backup copies each page whose LSN is newer than the previous incremental or full backup’s LSN.
+An incremental backup copies each page which LSN is newer than the previous incremental or full backup’s LSN.
 An algorithm finds the pages that match the criteria.
 The algorithm reads the data pages and checks the page LSN.

 ### Use the changed page tracking algorithm